damianhakert/damianhakert.github.io/source/handbook/marketing/index.html.md

 - Newsletters - Watch our twice monthly newsletter get made here.
 - Social - Twitter, Facebook, and other social media questions?
 - Webcasts - Watch the webcast behind the scenes.
+- Support - Ask any and all technical questions here for a quick response.
+- SFDC users - Having issues with SFDC?
+Ask here first.

 # Marketing Handbook Updates<a name="handbook"></a>